- Lotus Evija – the first all-electric British hypercar – makes its world debut in London

 Exclusivity and desirability go hand in hand in the world of hypercars, and the Evija is blessed with an abundance of both.
 Production is limited to not more than 130 examples, making it among the most exclusive cars ever launched.
 It’s a figure set in tribute to the car’s project code, Type 130.
 Lotus road and race cars throughout the brand’s seven decades of success have been assigned a Type number, and the Evija is no exception.

-Hethel, close to the historic city of Norwich in the east of England, UK, has been the home of Lotus since 1966.
-The company has confirmed production of the Evija will begin there during 2020.
+Hethel, close to the historic city of Norwich in the east of England, UK, has been the home of Lotus since 1966, and the company has confirmed production of the Evija will begin there.

-As well as tempting the world’s hypercar buyers, the car will act as a halo for the rest of the Lotus range – the renowned Elise, Exige and Evora.
-It will do the same for a range of eagerly anticipated new Lotus performance models to come.
+As well as tempting the world’s hypercar buyers, the car acts as a halo for the rest of the Lotus range – the petrol-powered Emira sports car and the all-electric Eletre hyper-SUV.

 A stunning piece of contemporary automotive design, the Evija features a dramatic Venturi tunnel through each rear quarter, giving it a truly breath-taking presence.